ZZHHmultiboson/ZZHH/README.md

 ./run_xsec.sh $PROC_NAME
 ```
 Cross section results, as well as plots of cross section as a function of WCs, are stored in Output/$PROC_NAME directory.

+> Note: Background processes require only these two steps.

 ## EFT limits w/ unitarity bounds